metashock/Hexdump/README.md

 ## Using `phphd` from the command line

-Beside from Hexdump.php the package contains a command line executable `phphd`.
+In addition to Hexdump.php the package contains a command line executable `phphd`.
 It prints hexdumps either from files or from stdin.
-Although a linux distribution will regulary already have a hexdump program on board, it might be helpful in some cases.
+Although linux distributions usually provide a hexdump utility it might be helpful in some cases.
 Especially when you are working on Windows.

 `phphd` comes with the following options: